 Frontier has been steadily expanding their service area in the last few years, providing fiber in rural areas that up to this point have only had satellite or cable Internet.
 Their domination in the overall ratings is likely a result of these customers, who are enjoying the exhilaration of unfettered speed for the first time.
 Frontier also makes fiber more affordable by offering some inexpensive packages at slower speeds that are still a step up for DSL and cable users.
 It’s hard to beat Frontier’s no contract, three year price lock.
-Verizon Fios and other fiber providers should take notes.
 In the opinion of the average customer, Frontier is getting it right.

-While 2015 saw some widespread issues with outages and reliability in areas absorbed by Frontier from Verizon, this year’s survey results indicate the company has rebounded from the debacle.
-Frontier Fios led in every category, including customer service and support, edging out Verizon FiOS.
+While 2015 saw some widespread issues with outages and reliability in areas absorbed by Frontier, this year’s survey results indicate the company has rebounded from the debacle.
+Frontier Fios led in every category, including customer service and support.